 This Strawberry Lemon cake with Basil Buttercream Frosting is moist, and packed with fresh, sweet berries.
 The lemon brightens up the cake, giving it a clean, summer taste.
 The Basil Buttercream is light and fresh too- not too sweet or heavy, and perfect for a summer dessert.
 I like to make a simple single layer cake, frosting only the top.
 I am not a fan of heavy, rich desserts in the summer, so I wanted this cake to have a simple, laid back feel, appropriate for serving on the back deck after a day of burgers and sangria in the sun.
 Topped with fresh berries, this Strawberry Lemon Cake with Basil Buttercream Frosting looks like it just stepped out of the garden!

-This week was the first week of our local CSA program, and I’ve been looking forward to an abundance of fresh produce from my favorite New York farms!
-Our first CSA share was full of delicious, freshly picked strawberries.
+This week was the first week of our local CSA program, and our first CSA share was full of delicious, freshly picked strawberries.
 I knew right away I’d be making this cake, because it is one of my favorites.
-Strawberries are a staple in our house and I always have an abundance of fresh basil, either in my window pots or in the garden and I like coming up with new ways to use it.
-In fact, if you love basil check out my Peach Basil jam, which is one of my most requested jams around the holidays.
+Strawberries are a staple in our house and I always have fresh basil, either in my window pots or in the garden, so I like coming up with new ways to use it.
+In fact, if you love basil check out my Peach Basil jam, another summery combo that I love!

 If you’re looking for something that just screams warm summer days this cake will not disappoint – although you don’t see basil in very many dessert recipes, the flavor compliments the strawberries and lemon in such a way that you’ll find it hard to resist going back for seconds.
-I’ve made this with both bottled lemon juice and fresh lemons and you can definitely taste the difference, so I would recommend making sure you have some fresh lemons on hand for this (you’ll need three) – the lemon zest also imparts a flavor you just won’t get from the bottle!
+I’ve made this with both bottled lemon juice and fresh lemons and you can definitely taste the difference, so I would recommend making sure you have some fresh lemons on hand for this (you’ll need three).

 - 1 1/2 Cups flour + 1 Tablespoon